Bridge to Residency Program

 Program Overview & Goal:

-The UC San Diego Bridge to Residency Clinical Research Fellowship Program (with USMLE Step 2CK and 2CS prep) is a certificate-based program that provides a highly-customized opportunity for international medical graduates to gain valuable skills and knowledge in preparation for participation in graduate medical education.
-All Bridge Scholars participate in didactic coursework aimed at preparing them for USMLE Step 2 Exams (if needed), acculturating them to healthcare systems in North America, enhancing their clinical skills, and preparing them for applying for and participating in Graduate Medical Education (GME).
-In addition, each scholar receives career mentorship from a UC San Diego Health Sciences faculty member.
+The UC San Diego Bridge to Residency Clinical Research Fellowship Program is a certificate-based program that provides a highly-customized opportunity for international medical graduates to gain valuable skills and knowledge in preparation for participation in graduate medical education.
+All Bridge Scholars participate in didactic coursework and carefully designed activities aimed at acculturating them to healthcare systems in North America, enhancing their clinical skills, and preparing them for applying for and participating in Graduate Medical Education (GME).

 The goal of the Bridge to Residency Program is to provide scholars with the skills and knowledge required to maximize their ability to pursue graduate medical education in North America.
 This is accomplished by delivering skills and knowledge in specific areas including: USMLE Preparation; Acculturation; GME Application Preparation; Clinical Skills Enhancement; Research Skills; and Faculty Mentorship depending on each scholar’s needs.

 The BRIDGE Program is unique in that it provides participants with: